john314thegeekygenius/VortaKeen/README.md

 # VortaKeen
-A port of Commander Keen Invasion of the Vorticons.
+A port of Commander Keen Invasion of the Vorticons for the Gameboy Advance.

 ![Title_1a](https://user-images.githubusercontent.com/36487623/174703312-db8a6359-3f48-4fff-a18e-bc3d8b22809c.png)